-George J. Pappas Dept. of Electrical and Computer Engineering GRASP Laboratory University of Pennsylvania University of California San Diego Philadelphia, PA 19104 Email: pappasg@seas.upenn.edu
+George J. Pappas Dept. of Electrical and Computer Engineering GRASP Laboratory University of Pennsylvania Philadelphia, PA 19104 Email: pappasg@seas.upenn.edu

 Abstract-This paper considers a non-cooperative two-player We also draw attention to some biological inspiration for game modeling the problem of adversarial information acqui-sition in robotics.
 Each robot is equipped with a sensor, and is tasked with choosing control inputs that maximize an information (e.g. entropy) about the other player, while keeping its own this problem.
-Motion camouflage [9] is a strategy utilized state as uncertain to the other player as possible, subject to the available sensors.
+Motion camouflage [9] is a strategy utilized by dragonflies, which enables them to capture their prey by state as uncertain to the other player as possible, subject to the available sensors.
 This adversarial information gathering problem has applications in surveillance, or search-and-rescue missions where the agent whose state is to be estimated may try to actively avoid the sensing robot.
 We formulate the problem of adversarial information acquisition, and provide an initial solution based on a variant of Monte Carlo Tree Search for imultaneous action eames.